aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/31-creating-eks-cluster/index.en.md

 1. Access and Configure an AWS Cloud9 IDE Environment
    * AWS Cloud9 is cloud-based integrated development environment that lets you write, run, and debug code all within the browser.
-2. Create a 3-node EKS Cluster with a provided EKS Cluster Config
+2. Create a 3 node EKS Cluster with a provided EKS Cluster Config

 ---